Locality in Image Diffusion Models Emerges from Data Statistics: Validation

 We begin by showing that different neural network architectures learn similar sensitivity fields, which in turn match projection operators to high-SNR principal components, or equivalently, the Wiener filter.
 We continue by demonstrating that the learned sensitivity fields are a property of the dataset and thus by manipulating the statistics of the data, we can force the diffusion model's sensitivity to take any shape, including being nonlocal for low noise levels.

 Finally, to support our claim that the locality properties of trained diffusion models come from data statistics, we suggest a simple modification to previous patch-based analytical models~\citep{kamb2024analytic, niedoba2024towards}.
 Instead of measuring locality from trained diffusion models, we limit the analytical model to only use high-SNR principal components.
 We benchmark this modification on five datasets and show that while being more interpretable, this algorithm also explains trained diffusion models better than other baselines.
-Additionally, we ablate our model and present comparisons in \cref{sec:our_model_ablation}.
+Additionally, we ablate our model and present comparisons in \Cref{sec:our_model_ablation}.

 \paragraph{Locality pattern is shared across architectures.} We compare the locality patterns throughout the denoising process across architectures (U-Net \citep{ho2020denoising} and diffusion transformer (DiT) \citep{peebles2022scalable}) trained on the CIFAR10 dataset.
 Although there is architectural bias for locality in U-Nets due to convolutional layers, the self-attention layers in DiTs are global in scope, where every patch can attend to any other patch.
 Nevertheless, \Cref{fig:sensitivity_diff_arch} shows that U-Nets and DiTs share similar sensitivity fields.
 Surprisingly, these fields are similar to the shapes of high-SNR projector operators, i.e., the sensitivity of a Wiener filter.
 This provides evidence that the main reason for the diffusion models to exhibit locality properties is the correlation of the pixels between the images in the dataset.
-Our observation is that the architecture of the neural network matters, but is secondary to the data and serves as a container accommodating the locality properties dictated by the covariance in the data.
+Our observation is that although the neural network architectural choices are important to accurately capture data statistics, they are not the main cause of locality patterns in diffusion models.

 \paragraph{Learned sensitivity fields are not always equivariant.} As we saw in the previous experiment, the sensitivity fields learned by diffusion models are similar across architectures and align with the data's principal components.
 In \Cref{fig:sensitivity_diff_arch}, these fields appear roughly isotropic and equivariant---meaning the sensitivity \(s^q(x)\) has the same shape for each pixel \(q\), up to translation.
 This form of sensitivity is well-captured by the square-shaped patches in~\cite{kamb2024analytic}.